-The recognition of which encourages website owners and their SEO specialists to create and maintain quality content.
+The recognition of which encourages website owners and their search engine optimization specialists to create and maintain quality content.

 In the end, Google is happy and your website visitors will be too.
-Quality content helps keep leads once they’ve arrived, and increase conversion rates.
-They are also very useful for blog posts.
+Quality content keeps leads once they have arrived, and increase conversion rates.

 There are a few different ways to find LSI keywords for your content.
 Here are a few of my tips and tricks.

-If you have an in-depth knowledge of your industry or niche, you probably already know the different terms that will describe any one item, task, or product.
+If you have an in-depth knowledge of your industry, you probably already know the different terms that will describe any one item, task, or product.

 For example, let’s say you are a full-service accountant.
 In addition to the keyword accountant, you will probably also include in your content a description of your services that might consist of the words accounting, book-keeping, tax preparation, etc. All of this will probably be on your homepage somewhere.

-This way you’re not only targeting the literal description of your title, but you include all the ways your audience may look for your service.
+This way you are not only targeting the literal description of your title, but you include all the ways your audience may look for your service.